ubccr/coldfront/docs/pages/manual/users/pi.md

 Once this is done, when the user logs in he/she will see the "Add Project" button on the ColdFront dashboard.

 ![NewPIProject](../../images/newpi.PNG)

+## What can a PI do that a manager can't?

+A PI holds the role of 'manager' on a project.
+The PI may also change the role of any users on their project to 'manager'  [More details](manager.md)

+The only things a PI can do that a manager can not, is create a new project or archive a project.
+All other project related tasks that a PI can do, a manager on that project can accomplish as well.